cammartin/Basic-R-Demo/chapter1.md

 *** =hint
-- Use `qplot` to render the graphs.
+- Add `qplot` to render the graphs.

 *** =pre_exercise_code